-A few weeks ago Jeff came home from work very tired, and discouraged.
+A few weeks ago Jeff came home from work very tired and discouraged.
 It’d been a hard day, and he wanted to take some time for a Prayer walk with the kids.
-There’s nothing complicated about it, but it can be a good way to introduce your kids to praying as part of your family discipleship.
+There’s nothing complicated about it, but it can be a good way to introduce your kids to praying as part of your family discipleship, and I’m thinking it could be a great Bible lesson for your Sunday School.

 We would walk a little bit, then stop and read a Psalm and pray about what was in that Psalm and for encouragement.

 Then we’d walk some more.
-In between prayers the kids happily ran and played, which there’s no pictures of because it just turned into blurs on my camera.
+In between prayers the kids happily ran and played, which there are no pictures of because it just turned into blurs on my camera.

 I love this for prayer time because it gives you something to do, I find if I’m just sitting there trying to talk to God my prayers go something like this: